glongrais/flights_tracking_pyspark/README.md

 ## Ressources

-The data pipeline is handled with PySpark, the python version of [Apache Saprk](https://spark.apache.org).
+The data pipeline is handled by PySpark, the python version of [Apache Saprk](https://spark.apache.org).
 To install PySpark:
 ````
 pip install pyspark
 `````
 Additional information to install PySpark on MacOS can be found [here](https://sparkbyexamples.com/pyspark/how-to-install-pyspark-on-mac/).

+The graphic user interface is handled by [Tkinter](https://wiki.python.org/moin/TkInter) (Present by default in the python packages).